IBM-Cloud/docs/services/appid/identity-providers.md

 2. Enter the Facebook app ID and secret that you obtained from the Facebook for Developers website.
 3. Copy the URI that is in the **Redirect URI for Facebook for Developers** field.
 Paste the URI in to the **Valid OAuth redirect URIs** field in the **Facebook Login** section of the Facebook Developers Portal.
 4. Click **Save**.
-5. Optional: To configure authentication for web apps, enter the redirect URI in the your Web Application Redirect URIs.
-This value is determined by the developer and used to access the redirect URI after the authorization process is completed.
+5. Optional: To configure authentication for web apps, enter the redirect URL in the your Web Application Redirect URLs.
+This value is determined by the developer and used to access the redirect URL after the authorization process is completed.

-## Google
+## Configuring Google authentication
 {: #google}

 Configure the {{site.data.keyword.appid_short_notm}} service to use Google as an identity provider.